• Wénlín Institute’s CDL, the Character Description Language, is the world’s most powerful new font technology.

 • CDL means consistent stroke/component analyses, built-in indexing and variant mappings, and high-quality graphic images as outlines convertible to SVG, PostScript, MetaFont, and more.

 • CDL is a compressed binary with an incredibly small memory footprint (1.4 MB: 1,443,206 bytes), suitable for use in limited-memory mobile devices that want full Unicode CJK support.

 • CDL technology has applications for machine learning, for handwriting recognition and input methods, for optical character recognition (OCR), and most importantly for human language-learning.

-• The basic elements of CDL are a two-dimensional coordinate space, and a set of basic stroke types.
+• The basic elements of CDL are a flexible two-dimensional coordinate space, and a set of basic stroke types.
 Using these simple elements, CDL provides a framework for describing characters and components, and for (recursive) reuse of character and component descriptions in the descriptions of other characters and components.

 • Each CDL description can be associated with zero or more Unicode code points, making CDL the ideal tool for extending The Unicode Standard.